bobkat-io/recipes/sweet/white_chocolate_oatmeal_cookies.md

 1. Bake for 10 to 12 minutes in the oven
 1. Allow cookies to cool on a wire rack
 1. Enjoy!

+## Modificiations
+* For oatmeal raisin cookies, substitute 1 cup raisins for the white chocolate chips
+* For vegan oatmeal raisin cookies, subtitute 1 cup raisins for the white chocolate chips, 1/2 cup unsweetened applesauce for the 2 eggs, and 1 cup coconut oil for the butter.